 Surfboard Hire in Santa Teresa

 As you should expect from any surfing community, there’s a wide range of surf shops and surf schools offering rentals in Santa Teresa.
-Here, we’re going to take a closer look at some of the most popular stops and what they have to offer.

 Kina Surf Shop carries not just a wide range of surfboards, but just about everything you’ll need to hit the waves, including bikinis and boardshorts.
 They offer high-quality boards from JS Industries and DHD Surfboards, as well as accessories such as leashes, wax, and sunscreen, not to mention fishing lessons.
 A good place to hit up if you’ve come completely unequipped.